• Services

 It appears from the Order that JK clearly neglected his duties, perhaps from distraction, overwork, or even boredom.
 In any event, HIC clients were both imperiled and ill-served, and so was the B/D, thus requiring the five-year bar imposed by the Commission on JK.
 I have previously written about derelict compliance officers in my Dec.
 15, 2020, Blog “When the CCO Is Not Compliant: Failure to Have Independent Testing of Broker/Dealer AML.”
 The importance of compliance officers cannot be overstated.
 It may be appropriate to consider in this connection the concerns expressed by Plato in his “Republic,” where Plato has Socrates (in his Dialogue) propose a guardian class to protect society against the risks of imperfection.
 Certainly, the SEC seeks to protect the capital markets, including investors, from abuses carried out by those whom investors have engaged to give them wise advice.

-If you have any questions concerning this post or any related matter, please feel free to contact me at pdhutcheon@norris-law.com.
+If you have any questions concerning this post or any related matter, please do not hesitate to contact the attorneys in our Business Law Group.

 Visit Profile